CherryKatatonic/keirsey-sorter-react-client/README.md

 For example, say the subject answers 10 of the 70 questions randomly because they felt 50/50 about the answers for those particular questions.
 This may lead to the subject believing their temperament is of one type when it is actually of a different type, or perhaps an evenly mixed type.

-Just from those 10 randomly-answered questions, each having 2 possible answers, the user would have over 1,000 different combinations of possible results, potentially making it difficult to know for sure what their primary temperament type is.
+Just from those 10 randomly-answered questions, each having 2 possible answers, the subject would have over 1,000 different combinations of possible results, potentially making it difficult to know for sure what their primary temperament type is.

 ---